4 Types of Innovation in Business: Process & Examples

 Architectural Innovation

-Architectural innovation refers to reconfiguring existing product technologies to create new markets by applying known components in a new way.
-This strategy involves rethinking how existing technologies can be integrated or applied differently to create new opportunities to attract customers who haven’t used the current offering before.
-It often leverages the systemic architecture of products, meaning it changes the overall design or system without changing the core technology components.
-This type of innovation could have the risk of diminishing returns as there is a limited amount of value that companies can derive from an existing mix of technologies.
+It often leverages the product's systemic architecture, meaning it changes the overall design or system without altering the core technology components.
+This type of innovation could entails diminishing returns, as there is a limited amount of value that companies can derive from an existing mix of technologies.

 Examples of architectural innovation: